ProfessionalWiki/SemanticWikibase/README.md

 You can verify the extension was enabled successfully by opening your wikis Special:Version page in your browser.

+As a final step you need to configure the property namespaces.
+See the configuration section.

 ## Translated data

 Data part of [Wikibase Items and properties] gets translated to Semantic MediaWiki property value pairs.